A new member of the homelab -- HP Pro Mini 400 G9

 One thing I really like about the HP Pro Mini 400 G9 is how quite it actually is, even under load.

-I’ve installed Proxmox VE on this system with OpenZFS and will soon be migrating my workloads from the Intel NUC systems to it.
+I’ve installed Proxmox VE on this system with OpenZFS and have already migrated my workloads from the Intel NUC systems to it.

 And here’s the system installed in the homelab rack.

-In the picture above you will see the Intel NUC i5 8th gen still there (until workloads are migrated), the new HP Pro Mini 400 G9 next to it, a MikroTik RouterBOARD RB3011 UIAS-RM, JetKVM currently connected to the Intel NUC and my old Synology DS213j storage server, which needs an upgrade as well.
+In the picture above you will see one of the Intel NUCs, the new HP Pro Mini 400 G9 next to it, a MikroTik RouterBOARD RB3011 UIAS-RM, JetKVM currently connected to the Intel NUC and my old Synology DS213j storage server, which needs an upgrade as well.